saltcute/koice.js/README.md

 await client.startStream('/path/to/music/file');
 ```

 You can also start a ZeroMQ server to be able to stream different files without disconnecting.
-You can do that by invoking `koice.startServer()` first, then start streaming.
+You can do that by invoking `Koice.startServer()` first, then start streaming.

 ```typescript
 await client.startServer();